kavishkaya009/YouTube-Downloader-API/README.md

 **Example**
 `localhost:5000/download?url=https://www.youtube.com/watch?v=dQw4w9WgXcQ&v=1080p&f=mp4` will redirect you to the download link and you download it.

+*Note You can also use our own dedicated server hosting https://ytytd.herokuapp.com in place of localhost:5000.*

 The API also supports downloading Audio from youtube videos.